 Previous Trip Report:

 Combine the best of the Grant and Platte rivers and this is it – a little river with towering bluffs, cliffs, riffles, rapids, boulders, spectacular wildlife the entire trip and little development or roads nearby – what more can one ask for?

 Gauge: Rockville: ht/ft: 4.02 | cfs: n/a

 Time: Put in at 11:30a.
 Out at 4:40p.

 Wildlife: Many muskrats, river otters, an owl, umpteen great blue herons, a green heron, a bald eagle, dragonflies, lots of deer, cows and bulls.

 The year’s still early but this little river may well be the best discovery of 2013.
 It’s positively shocking that there isn’t more info available on it.
 True, it seems like a “thirsty” river, meaning water-dependent but there was enough to paddle it on this trip in early July (no doubt, thanks to all the rain the area received two weeks earlier).
 I scraped and got stuck on some of the shallower riffles but another couple of inches and it would have been perfect.

-The only catch is that you probably don’t want to do this when the water is too high, as it would be a force to reckon with.
+The only catch is that you probably don’t want to do this when the water is too high, as it is a force to be reckoned with.
 There are several ninety-degree turns where rapids and rock walls collid and there are at least four barbed wires to duck under (all the more dangerous in higher water).

 Otherwise, I absolutely fell in love with this river and can hardly wait to take a friend along and paddle it again.
 Also worth noting, I did not have to portage once (a rarity this year).
 There were no obstructions whatsoever (which also makes the secrecy of this river all the more bewildering).
 Not a river for beginners but also not so technically challenging to intimidate.